-Solve for Google Sheets provides the ability to access data directly from your Solve account, from Google Spreadsheets to easily generate powerful personalized reports and maps.
+Solve’s Report Builder provides the ability to access data directly from your Solve account, from Google Spreadsheets to easily generate powerful personalized reports and maps.

 With address elements accurately split into separate fields, you can meet the requirements of mass-mailing services, have more formatting flexibility when printing labels to physical addresses or mail-merging for an email campaign.
 This feature is even smart enough to resolve incomplete addresses, automatically and intelligently filling in the blanks where needed.
 With complete data, analysis and charting becoming much more accurate.
 Not to mention all the GPS and mapping mischief you’ll get into using longitude and latitude coordinates and Google Map links.

 Geocoding is the process of converting addresses into geographical numbers that represent a position on the planet.
 These numbers can accurately record hiding places for the treasure you’ll want to bury and subsequently dig and up once the pirates are taken care of.
 Some people even use geographical coordinates for mapping and GPS purposes.

 Google’s API is established to work with small sets of addresses at a time.
 Google imposes limits to how fast and how many geocoding requests your account can make per day.
 This would normally create a problem when working with larger reports, but we recognize the value of geocoding and the reality of working with larger lists and implemented a robust solution.

 After the report is complete and shown on the screen the “Geocode addresses” option starts geocoding addresses in the background, one-by-one, separated by a very short delay between each request.
 A list of 100 addresses should take less than a minute.
 This avoids the “bursts of request” that Google doesn’t like and makes the report available without having to wait for the address work to be complete.